About Great World Texts in Wisconsin

 century Colombia, ancient Greece, and contemporary India.

-The program provides schools with complimentary copies of the text and includes a colloquium during which participating teachers work with UW faculty members on interpreting and understanding the text, extensive supporting curriculum materials, and a stipend to participate in an Annual Student Conference during which students from all participating schools come together to share their creative responses to the text and hear from distinguished speakers, often including the text’s author or contemporary representative.
-Now in its nineteenth year, Great World Texts has reached thousands of students and teachers in dozens of school districts throughout the state of Wisconsin.
+The program provides schools with complimentary copies of the text and includes a colloquium during which participating teachers work with UW-Madison faculty members on interpreting and understanding the text, extensive supporting curriculum materials, and a stipend to participate in the Great World Texts Annual Student Conference during which students from all participating schools come together to share their creative responses to the text and hear from distinguished speakers, often including the text’s author or contemporary representative.
+Now in its twentieth year, Great World Texts has reached tens of thousands of students and teachers in dozens of school districts throughout the state of Wisconsin.

 Participating in Great World Texts in Wisconsin

 This program is free for all interested high schools in Wisconsin.
-Teachers participating in Great World Texts will receive a Teaching Lost Children Archive in Wisconsin curricular guide and a classroom set of texts for their school’s permanent collection.
-The curriculum guide contains contextual and lecture materials, suggested readings, close reading and discussion activities, handouts, and suggestions for student projects.
-This teaching guide is designed to make the text accessible for a range of learners and grade levels and is customizable to meet the needs of a wide range of classrooms and students.
-Participating teachers will attend a virtual educator colloquium on Tuesday, August 22, 2023, featuring talks by campus experts, workshop activities and discussions, and cultural and curricular presentations.
+Teachers participating in Great World Texts will receive a curricular guide for Kim Jiyoung, Born 1982 and a classroom set of texts for their school’s permanent collection.
+The curricular guide contains contextual and lecture materials, suggested readings, close reading and discussion activities, handouts, and suggestions for student projects.
+This curricular guide is designed to make the text accessible for a range of learners and grade levels and is customizable to meet the needs of a wide range of classrooms and students.

-Educators will bring their students to UW-Madison for a full-day conference on Monday, April 15, 2024, where students will present projects created in response to the novel, engage with other students from across the state, and meet author Valeria Luiselli in person.
-All participating educators receive a stipend to fund their school’s participation in Great World Texts.
+Educators will bring their students to UW-Madison for a full-day conference on Tuesday, April 15, 2025, where students will present projects created in response to the novel, engage with other students from across the state, and meet author Cho Nam-joo in person.
+All participating educators received a stipend to fund their school’s participation in Great World Texts.
 These funds are most often used to offset the costs of substitute teachers and travel to Madison for the student conference.

 If you have questions, please contact Assistant Director, Public Humanities Programs, Danielle Weindling at greattexts@humanities.wisc.edu.